axonweb3/axon-docs/docs/devops/hardfork.md

    bash reset.sh $your_workspace/axon
    ```

-   One of Axon's default configurations is [`hardforks = []`](https://github.com/axonweb3/axon/blob/f9974e62924693494476560316db9f70bc650b80/devtools/chain/specs/multi_nodes/chain-spec.toml#L10), which defaults to enabling hardfork.  `reset.sh`  changes `hardforks = []` to `hardforks = ["None"]` to disable hardfork.
-Later on, hardfork can be enabled using the `hardfork -c` followed by specifying the `hardfork-start-number`.
+The default configuration to enable hardfork is [`hardforks = []`](https://github.com/axonweb3/axon/blob/f9974e62924693494476560316db9f70bc650b80/devtools/chain/specs/multi_nodes/chain-spec.toml#L10).
+The `reset.sh` script changes `hardforks = []` to `hardforks = ["None"]` to disable hardfork.
+Later, you can enable hardfork using `hardfork -c` followed by specifying the `hardfork-start-number`.

-    You should see an output similar to this following:
+You can expect the output to resemble the following:

    ```
    No process found listening on port 8001